The shifting landscape of data protection

 There is a direct separation of concerns, it’s very loosely coupled, and you can even decide to make it hybrid, the software allows for several backend storage options, and any one of those options will work perfectly.

 Currently, Wasabi storage is the most popular option at just $6/TB, which results in MSPs generating significantly higher margins on their backups by simply using that as the remote backup vault with WholesaleBackup’s MSP backup software.
-However, AWS S3 has always been the gold standard and WholesaleBackup uses that in-house for our needs.
+If you’re interested we have a helpful article about how to build a successful Wasabi backup service for your review.
+Likewise, AWS S3 has always been the gold standard and WholesaleBackup uses that in-house for our needs.
 Others may go with GCP because they might already have existing Google partnerships.
 Lastly, some MSPs have their own servers and great bandwidth in-house and want complete control and responsibility over the data, or have specific contracts which might prevent using a third-party cloud system.
 In this case, they will self-host the MSP backups on their own server(s).

 “This project is a way to help you with administration, user management, and deploying your own preferred standards.
 It’s not a replacement for security tools or a way to cut costs on specific subscriptions.
 The tool should assist you in removing the gripes with standard partner management and save you several hours per engineer per month.” [src]